Frequently Asked Questions

 Every day is different, but working at the farm is fun, physical work that our volunteers find rewarding and interesting.
 No gardening experience is needed.
 Further information is provided in our Volunteer Releases, Preparation and Directions document.

-During February and March, sugaring volunteers and visitors can generally help on Tuesday, Thursdays and Saturdays.
-The exact schedule depends upon the weather.
+During February and March, sugaring volunteers and visitors can generally help on Tuesdays, Thursdays and Saturdays.
+The exact schedule depends strongly upon the weather.

 Our office is normally open Monday through Friday during business hours.